jeffbass/imagehub/docs/imagehub-uses.rst

 ===========================================================
-Using **imagenode** in Distributed Computer Vision Projects
+Using **imagehub** in Distributed Computer Vision Projects
 ===========================================================

-The test programs show how **imagenode** can be used to capture images on Raspberry Pi computers, send them to a Mac via **imagezmq** and then display them on the Mac.
-The ability for one hub to gather and process images from multiple sources allows computer vision pipelines to distribute vision processing across multiple computers.
+The test programs show how **imagehub** can be used to receive and store images and event messages from multiple
+Raspberry Pi and other computers.
+The ability for one hub to gather, sort and store images from multiple sources allows computer vision pipelines to distribute vision processing across multiple computers.

-Let's walk through an example where the combination of **imagenode** and **imagezmq** is used to distribute a computer vision process across a Raspberry Pi and a Mac.
+Let's walk through an example where the combination of **imagenode**, **imagezmq** and **imagehub** are used to distribute a computer vision process across a Raspberry Pi and a Mac.
 This project involves reading a water meter using a Raspberry Pi and PiCamera to gather images and do some image processing locally.
-The **imagenode** program running on the Raspberry Pi selects some images to be transmitted via **imagezmq** to a Mac for more complex processing.
+The **imagenode** program running on the Raspberry Pi selects some images to be transmitted via **imagezmq** to **imagehub** for storage and additional processing.

 This is what a water meter looks like: